-- Never treat with pediculicides unless there is definite evidence of head lice. - Pediculicides are to be used for the treatment of head lice only when there are live lice or viable nits present in the hair or when individuals share the same bed with someone who has live lice or viable nits (AAP, 2015). - Pediculicides should not be used as routine shampoo or conditioners. - These products do not prevent someone from getting head lice. - Nonprescription pediculicidal products are typically effective and safe if used according to the manufacturers' directions.
+- Never treat unless there is definite evidence of head lice. - Pediculicides are to be used for the treatment of head lice only when there are live lice or viable nits present in the hair, or when individuals share the same bed with someone who has live lice or viable nits (AAP, 2010).
+They should not be used as routine shampoo or conditioners. - These products do not prevent someone from getting head lice. - Nonprescription pediculicidal products generally are effective and safe if used according to the manufacturers' directions.
 To ensure proper treatment, follow all recommendations and directions on the label.
-All safety precautions listed on the product label should be observed. - No product is 100% effective at getting rid of lice and their eggs.
+All safety precautions listed on the product label should be observed. - No product is 100 percent effective at getting rid of lice and their eggs.
 A second treatment nine days after the initial treatment, or as recommended on the product label, is encouraged. - Pediculicidal products are for external use only.
 These products are harmful if swallowed or inhaled.
-If accidental ingestion does occur, contact Poison Control at 800-222-1222. - The scalp may continue to itch for several days after treatment.
+If accidental ingestion does occur, contact poison control at 1.800.222.1222. - The scalp may continue to itch for several days after treatment.
 Tender scalp, stinging of the scalp or scalp irritation may be associated with treatment.
 These symptoms are not evidence of continued infestation.
 Generally, these symptoms occur within hours after treatment and may last up to 24 hours. - Permethrin conditioners continue to work after the hair is rinsed during the initial treatment.
-Do not use other hair conditioners directly prior to, or immediately after using the product, as these may interfere with the effectiveness of the pediculicide.
-Also, avoid shampoos with conditioners, such as 2-in-1, and rewashing the hair for several days following the treatment.

-• Use the entire contents of a container for each individual.
+Do not use other hair conditioners directly prior to, or after using the product, as these may interfere with the effectiveness of the pediculicide.
+Also avoid shampoos with conditioners and rewashing the hair for several days following the treatment. - Use the entire contents of a container for each individual.
 Unless the container indicates multiple doses, a bottle of pediculicide should not be split and used by multiple individuals, nor should a dose be divided to use for more than one treatment.
-A second container of the product may be needed to fully saturate the hair for someone with long hair.
+A second container of product may be needed to fully saturate the hair for someone with long hair.